 LoRa data network

-So, the BEEP base measures weight, sound and temperature.
+The BEEP base measures weight, sound and temperature.
 But how does this information get to your BEEP app?
 That is what we use LoRa for.

 What is LoRa?